 Paul looked with concern at his wife of 12 years, Jennifer, as she made her way back home from their mailbox.

-But the worried expression on Jennifer’s face as she clutches on tightly to an open letter from the mail, makes Paul sweat.
+The worried expression on Jennifer’s face as she clutches on tightly to an open letter from the mail, makes Paul sweat.

 Despite intense efforts to cut power use, Paul and Jennifer, like millions of Australians, were left scratching their heads in worry.